 The first two pre-comitology meetings in the region took place in 2011.
 In 2012, Member States, NRAs and TSOs of the North West region discussed in an open dialogue the Framework Guidelines and Network Codes that are currently being drafted.
 During the first meeting in 2012 (on April), it was agreed upon that one further area for improvement of the meetings is related to the implementation of the network codes: once a network code has passed the comitology process, progress of implementation should also be discussed and, if applicable, a regional solution could be found.
 In future pre-comitology meetings, focus will also be on implementation, once the first network code starts to be implemented.
-In

-November 2012, the second pre-comitology meeting took place in Copenhagen.
+In November 2012, the second pre-comitology meeting took place in Copenhagen.
 During the meeting, the Network Codes on balancing and interoperability were discussed, as well as the Framework Guideline for tariff structures.
 Both the meetings of April and November 2012 led to a better understanding of the positions of NRAs, TSOs and Member States towards the FGs and NCs that are now being drafted.

-A new government meeting of GRI NW will take place in Q2 2013, on 16 May in London.
-This meeting will be partly dedicated to pre-comitology, and NRAs envision to discuss in an open dialogue with national ministries the draft network code on Interoperability, under public consultation by ENTSOG, and the Framework Guideline on tariff structures, currently being drafted by ACER.
+The last government meeting of GRI NW took place in Q2 2013, on 16 May in London.
+This meeting was partly dedicated to pre-comitology, and NRAs discussed in an open dialogue with national ministries the draft network code on Interoperability, under public consultation by ENTSOG, and the Framework Guideline on tariff structures, currently being drafted by ACER.
+The next pre-comitology discussions are planned to take place in the Government meeting to be held on 27-28 November in Stockholm.